hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

-The `create`, `update` or `delete` repository methods should not return an `Int` indicating the number of rows affected by the operation but either return `Unit` when successful or throw an exception/defect when the row count is not what is expected, like e.g. an update operation resulting in a `0` affected row count ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/sql-doobie/src/main/scala/io/iohk/atala/connect/sql/repository/JdbcConnectionRepository.scala#L85)).
+The `create`, `update` or `delete` repository methods should not return an `Int` indicating the number of rows affected by the operation but either return `Unit` when successful or throw an exception/defect when the row count is not what is expected, like i.e. an update operation resulting in a `0` affected row count ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/sql-doobie/src/main/scala/io/iohk/atala/connect/sql/repository/JdbcConnectionRepository.scala#L85)).

 ```scala